-All students for advanced degrees in horticulture are expected to participate in teaching/outreach activities, as well as research activities, while at WSU.
+All students for advanced degrees in horticulture are expected to participate in teaching, Extension, and research activities, while at WSU.
 This experience is intended to give you some knowledge of how to communicate horticultural information to students and/or stakeholder groups.
 M.S. and Ph.D. students are required to satisfy departmental teaching requirements for each degree separately, regardless of previous teaching experience.
-Realizing that each graduate student's experience will be different, this teaching/outreach experience requirement can be met by completing one or a combination of the following teaching/outreach duties at some time during the student's graduate program:
+Realizing that each graduate student's experience will be different, this teaching/Extension experience requirement can be met by completing one or a combination of the following teaching/Extension duties at some time during the student's graduate program:

 - 1. Prepare and present lectures in person or by distance delivery at the undergraduate or graduate level in courses offered at any WSU campus. - 2.
 Conduct tutorial sessions for undergraduate students. - 3.
-Assist with the preparation and conduct of laboratory periods. - 4.
-Prepare and present asynchronous presentations, each equivalent a lecture period, for possible use later in departmental programs.
+Assist with the preparation and conduct of laboratory periods.

+- 4. Prepare and present asynchronous presentations, each equivalent a lecture period, for possible use later in departmental programs.
 Topics and presentation format must be approved by his/her advisor.
 For example, the student might arrange to have slide presentations electronically recorded or might prepare computer-assisted learning modules. - 5.
 Perform required teaching duties on a Teaching Assistantship. - 6.
-Prepare and present extension presentations to stakeholder groups. - 7.
-Prepare and present scientific presentations at professional meetings.
+Prepare and present Extension presentations to stakeholder groups. - 7.
+Prepare and present scientific presentations at professional meetings. - 8.
+Other teaching opportunities as available and agreed upon by Major Advisor.